zellerlab/crc-meta-ii/README.md

     `Rscript requirements.R`

--   This project requires the SIAMCAT package, specifically version 2.7.2, as it includes important updates necessary for compatibility with the current workflow.
-Using an older version may lead to errors or unexpected behavior.
-To ensure proper functionality, please download the **SIAMCAT v2.7.2**
+-   This project requires the **SIAMCAT** R package, specifically version **2.7.2**, which includes critical updates necessary for compatibility with the current workflow.
+Using an older version may result in errors or unexpected behavior.
+For detailed usage instructions and documentation, please visit the [SIAMCAT website](https://siamcat.embl.de/).

 -   In addition, SHAP value calculations in this project were performed using classifiers built with the **mlr3 package (version 0.20.2)**, so please ensure that this version is installed to avoid compatibility issues.